kpatino/dotfiles/docs/flatpaks.md

 - xdg-desktop-portal-gtk
 - xdg-desktop-portal-wlr

-## Issues

-### GTK themes
+## GTK themes

+For adwaita-dark you need to install the adwaita-dark flatpak theme.
+No need to set an enviroment variable for the theme to be used.
+It should be picked up by flatpak.
+`flatpak install org.gtk.Gtk3theme.Adwaita-dark`

+For adw-gtk3 install the following.

+- Light theme: `flatpak install org.gtk.Gtk3theme.adw-gtk3`
+- Dark theme: `flatpak install org.gtk.Gtk3theme.adw-gtk3-dark`

+## QT themes

+For qgnomeplatform I needed to download the right theme versions for PolyMC, OBS and Vorta
-I think I needed to install adwaita-dark as a theme with `flatpak install org.gtk.Gtk3theme.Adwaita-dark` and then it worked.
+I needed to install versions 5.15, 5.15-21.08 (PolyMC), and 5.14 (Vorta)

-### QT themes

-I don't how to use adwaita-dark for these but it's not too a dealbreaker for me.
+- `flatpak install org.kde.KStyle.Adwaita`
+- `flatpak install org.kde.PlatformTheme.QGnomePlatform`

-### Cursors not working
+## Cursors not working

 See [cursors.md](cursors.md)